sid10297/bill_manager/README.md

 ## Improvements

 - Snackbar errors issue can easily be fixed by react-query.
-- Use form validation libraries like yup along with react-form-hook.
+- Use form validation libraries like yup, along with react-hook-form.